Check build environment from Info.plist

 • Requires an Xcode version that is officially supported by third-party compilers integrated with Xcode.

-I try to keep a record of the build environment by putting written documentation of the build environment in the code repository or with the release notes and handouts.
+I maintain a record of the built environment by incorporating its documentation into the code repository or including it with the release notes and handouts.

-This article explains how to find out if you did not keep records.
+This article explains how to determine if you still need to keep records.

 TOC